dmarx/anthology-of-ml-for-ai-art/README.md

-# anthology-of-ml-for-ai-art
+# Anthology of ML for AI Art

-like dmarx/anthology-of-machine-learning, but focused on important papers in AI art
+Like dmarx/anthology-of-machine-learning, but focused on important papers relevant to artistic applications of AI

 # Interpretability as Art (Deep Dream, Feature Visualization)